adrienbrunet/adrienbrunet.github.io/_posts/2016-07-26-green-coding.markdown

 Add a 1-megabyte email attachment and you could power a low-wattage light bulb for two hours.
 Oopsie Daisie. :sunflower:

-Okay, cool story bro :+1:, but do you really think your 2hours-light-bulb :bulb: saving is worth the pain?
+Okay, cool story bro :+1:, but do you really think your 2hours-light-bulb saving is worth the pain?
 And what are you talking about anyway?

 Well, emails are one thing.
-Let's say you're a developper :coffee: (I don't drink coffee, wtf am I doing).
+Let's say you're a developper.
 You write code, each word adds a few bytes to your files.
 You start a project.
 You have to add a few features for your application to rock!
 You want to be as famous as...
 Pokemon Go!
 You add some beautiful images and textures.
 A few months later, you have build a 4Mb javascript application, you're really proud.
 Everything works, it's even fully tested, automated, some black magic even track the users, deploy the code automagically, you don't even need to work anymore.
 Time for some holidays. :palm_tree: